dalibo/sqlserver2pgsql/README.md

 This is a migration tool to convert a Microsoft SQL Server Database into a PostgreSQL database, as automatically as possible.

-It is written in Perl.
+It is written in Perl and has received a fair amount of testing.

 It does three things: